m-lamonaca/programming-notes/DotNet/C#/C#.md

 Typically, you use structure types to design small data-centric types that provide little or no behavior.
 If you're focused on the behavior of a type, consider defining a class.
 Because structure types have value semantics, we recommend you to define immutable structure types.

-Creating a new instance of a value type doesn’t necessarily mean allocating more memory, whereas with reference types, a new instance means anew heap block.
+Creating a new instance of a value type doesn't necessarily mean allocating more memory, whereas with reference types, a new instance means anew heap block.
-This is why it’s OK for each operation performed with a value type to produce a new instance.
+This is why it's OK for each operation performed with a value type to produce a new instance.

 The most important question is : does the identity of an instance matter?
-In otherwords, is the distinction between one object and another object important?
+In other words, is the distinction between one object and another object important?

 An important and related question is: does an instance of the type contain state that changes over time?
-Modifiable value types tend to be problematic, because it’s all too easy to end up working with some copy of a value, and not the correct instance.
+Modifiable value types tend to be problematic, because it's all too easy to end up working with some copy of a value, and not the correct instance.
-So it’susually a good idea for value types to be immutable.
-This doesn’t mean that variables of these types cannot be modified;
+So it's usually a good idea for value types to be immutable.
+This doesn't mean that variables of these types cannot be modified;
-it just means that to modify the variable, its contents must be repalced entirely with a different value.
+it just means that to modify the variable, its contents must be replaced entirely with a different value.

 ```cs
 public struct Point